What yoga mat thickness is best for balance poses?

 • Material advantagesNatural rubber yoga mats often provide better stability than foam alternatives due to their superior density and compression resistance

-Different mat thicknesses serve distinct purposes in balance practice:
+Different mat thicknesses serve distinct purposes in balance practice, and understanding where each falls short helps you make a more confident purchasing decision:

 • Ultra-thin mats (1–3 mm) – Maximize ground connection and stability feedback but offer minimal joint cushioning, ideal for advanced practitioners prioritizing balance precision